W Motors Lykan HyperSport: Film version

 A Lykan HyperSport was featured in the film Furious 7.
 The film's car coordinator Dennis McCarthy explained in an interview that the Lykan HyperSports used in the film were not production models but purpose-built by W Motors for the film using the same moulds, but cheaper material (fibreglass instead of carbon fibre) and a simpler chassis.
 Of the ten produced for the film, one was returned to W Motors and is displayed in their showroom.
 The other nine were destroyed during the course of filming.

 Several Lykan HyperSport replicas were also used in the 2018 British Fast & Furious Live show.
-At least one has since been sold and was imported to the United States by Sam Hard (Hard Up Garage) and Ed Bolian (VINwiki).
-It will be built into a driveable car using an extensively modified Porsche Boxster chassis by Casey Putsch and Genius Garage under license from W Motors.
-The build is being documented on YouTube.
+One of these, a hollow fiberglass shell fired out of an air cannon, was purchased and imported to the United States by Sam Hard (Hard Up Garage) and Ed Bolian (VINwiki).
+It was built into a drivable car using an extensively modified Porsche Boxster chassis by Casey Putsch and Genius Garage under license from W Motors, with the build documented on YouTube.
+Putsch sold this replica Lykan at auction for $175,000 in 2022.
+At the time of the sale, the car was only certified for track use because its side windows and windshield wiper had not been fabricated.